GHA 0 Currie Chieftains 36

 The visitors gathered the restart kick and moving the ball with pace and menace swept into the GHA half.
 There was little respite from tackling duties for the home side and after fifteen minutes in a lovely move which involved the whole back line, Currie winger Mathew Hooks scored in the corner .
 The conversion was missed and the score was now GHA 0 CURRIE 12.

 The quality of the visitors line speed and ability to make inroads to GHA territory was beginning to tell on the home side.
 Brave resistance was being negated by excellent ball manipulation and seamless work by Currie forwards and backs.After twenty minutes GHA had been unable to mount even one foray into the Currie half such had been the incessant pressure on the home side.
 Currie led by the promptings of Jamie Forbes and the running of James McCaig were forcing GHA to constantly defend.
 The visitors were varying their impressive line speed with deft chips behind the home defence or long diagonal kicks for the winger to chase.
 After twenty five minutes a flurry of controlled activity by Currie forwards resulted in the pack going over to score.
-The try was converted and the score was now GHA 0 CURRIE 19.
+The try was converted by Forbes and the score was now GHA 0 CURRIE 19.

 As we moved towards the interval the relentless pressure from Currie was straining the resources of the home side.
 Despite the pressure GHA continued to make every effort to get into the match and refused to give up.
 After thirty six minutes once again a fast accurate passing move by the visitors disarmed the home defence to allow Steven Hamilton to score.
 The conversion just failed and the score was GHA 0 CURRIE 31.